MUSC Center for Global Health

 SUBMISSION OF PROPOSAL

-Access the South Carolina Translational Research (SCTR) Pilot Project website to submit your application.
-The process includes uploading the following documents (PDF only): Biographical Sketch for all investigators, Project Description, Budget and Justification, Proposal.
+Access the South Carolina Translational Research (SCTR) Pilot Project website to submit your application at: http://academicdepartments.musc.edu/sctr/programs/pilot_projects The process includes uploading the following documents (PDF only): Biographical Sketch for all investigators, Project Description, Budget and Justification, Proposal.
 Letters of Support from foreign collaborators (encouraged, but optional) can be attached at the end of the Proposal.

-- Project Description/Global Health Relevance.
+2. Project Description/Global Health Relevance.
 Provide a NIH-formatted, one-half page description (Arial font size 11, at least 0.5” margins).
 State the application's broad, long-term objectives, relevance to global health in low and middle-income countries, and specific aims.
 Summary should serve as a succinct and accurate description of the proposed work when separated from the application.
+Upload this PDF file to the Abstract & Relevance box at the bottom of the online application.

 Faculty salary support is not allowed.
 All expenses must be directly related to proposed research.
 Facilities and administrative costs, also known as indirect costs, are not permitted.

 Matching Funds.
 We encourage (but do not require) applicants to seek matching funds.
 Applications with matching funds will be given a higher priority.
-If matching funds are available to the investigator, upload a signed statement from the PI and the provider of matching funds in the “Upload Department Division Chair statement” box.
-Upload as PDF.
+If matching funds are available to the investigator, submit a signed statement from the PI and the provider of matching funds, as part of the single PDF proposal document.
 Clearly indicate the source and amount of matching funds.
 The match must be in U.S. currency and can be from PI’s Department/Division, Center or Foundation grants but cannot be from existing grants.

 - NOTE: Funds cannot be released until all applicable institutional human, animal, and biosafety protocols (such as IRB, IACUC, IBC), and any other required regulatory documents (such as INDs, IDE, and CITI Training) have been approved and documented.